randomouscrap98/3ds_junkdraw/README.md

 You can use this to "curate" specific ranges of strokes for export, or simply export entire pages for whatever reason.
 Please note that this is a debug page first and foremost, and won't be updated with many ease of use features.

-## Building

-Some tools are missing from devkitpro:

-- https://github.com/Epicpkmn11/bannertool : download and put in `/opt/devkitpro/bin/bannertool`
-- https://github.com/3DSGuy/Project_CTR : download and put in `/opt/devkitpro/bin/makerom`